geigi/what_the_hack/README.md

 ## How far can I go?
 What the Hack allows all kinds of changes to the game.
 Each mod will be it's own "game mode" with unique skill requirements, employees, skills and missions.
 This allows you to create a mod with very specific learning content aswell as new gameplay aspects.
 Here is a list of possible modifications:
 - Create unique employees with special behaviours
-- Create unique employee behaviour extensions for the default employees
 - Create a specific set of skills
 - Create missions with custom actions for the player
-- Create new items for the office
 - Implement multiple difficulty levels

 ## Getting Started